Reducing injury & improving performance, one stride at a time.

-I started one stride to help your horse improve performance and prevent injury.
 Like every other horse girl, my whole life has always been about horses.
 Starting at 5 years old, I took every lesson I could get my hands on and begged my parents for a pony.
+To this day, I still think of that ornery little pony that started this journey of horsewoman-ship.

-In college, I studied Animal Science with the hopes of learning everything I could to work with these animals.
-Nutrition, anatomy, exercise physiology, biomechanics..the list goes on!
+In college, I studied Animal Science at Cal Poly, San Luis Obispo with the hopes of learning everything I could to work with these animals.
+Nutrition, anatomy, exercise physiology, biomechanics…the list goes on!
 I was obsessed with learning how everything worked so I knew exactly how to solve problems in horses.
-Little did I know, I would turn my education into something that would truly help horses.

-I noticed a stark difference when my horse would get massaged regularly.
-She was more relaxed, comfortable to work, and was rarely resistant to go into frame.
-Plus, it’s absolutely worthwhile to see her immediately fall asleep when she’s getting a massage.
-My goal is to that same sense of relaxation and calmness for each and every horse.
+I noticed a stark difference when my horse is massaged regularly.
+She’s more relaxed, comfortable to work, and rarely resistant to contact.
+Plus, it’s absolutely worthwhile to see her immediately fall asleep when she’s getting a massage!!
+My goal is to get that same sense of relaxation and calmness for each and every horse.

 Enough about the business, let’s hear about the horses!
 I own a Hanoverian Thoroughbred named Raven for about 10 years now.
 We used to compete in 3 Day, but we’ve since dedicated our time (reluctantly) to rehab as of late.
 My hope is to keep riding and just do what she’s able.
 My experience with rehabilitating an injury helped me make my choice to become a certified equine sports massage therapist.
 I honestly couldn’t believe how much massage helped Raven, even during stall rest!